 Despite keeping to my self-imposed limitations on phone screentime reading the article below helped me realise it wasn't really enough so I've further reduced how often I can spend on my phone.

 Using Tautulli (Plex statistics program, Plex being what I watch all my content through) and a script from GitHub I was able to implement a check everytime I started watching something.
 Now everytime I start watching something the script runs and kills the stream if my total duration for the last week exceeded 14 hours.

 This allowed me to be more flexible with how I consume content, I could still spend a Sunday afternoon binging so long as I "saved" the time from earlier in the week.
 It also counts films in the total, something which I wasn't doing before.

 Now for my other reasons for wanting to start this blog;

 - Having reduced my social media presence massively by deleting Facebook and WhatsApp (replaced with Signal) I didn't have a place where I could post about my life that I was in total control of.

 - With the ongoing COVID situation I was losing contact with many people and there are only so many times you can reach out and have the same superficial five sentence conversation.

-- A place where I could be more open, I've never been one to talk alot, least of all about myself and I realised that even my best friends might not know some of my current interests what I get upto when I'm not at the pub with them.
+- A place where I could be more open, I've never been one to talk alot, least of all about myself and I realised that even my cloest friends and family might not know some of my current interests what I get upto when I'm not at the pub with them.